Index Number of Walks of Length n Problems Change Language (Farsi) Source

 \[A^{2k+1} = A(A^k)(A^k)\]

-If we compute matrix multiplication using the naive algorithm with \(O(n^3)\) complexity, we can recursively compute \(A^k\) by first calculating \(A^{\lfloor\frac{k}{2}\rfloor}\) and then using the above relations.
-The time complexity of this recursive algorithm is:
+If we compute matrix multiplication using its naive algorithm, which is \(O(n^3)\), we can recursively compute \(A^k\) by first calculating \(A^{\lfloor\frac{k}{2}\rfloor}\) and then using the above relations to find the answer.
+The runtime of this recursive algorithm is:

 \[T(k) = T(\frac{k}{2}) + O(n^3) = O(n^3lg(k))\]